 Comparable Cards To Consider

-Some of the top alternatives to the X1 credit card include:
+Some of the top alternatives to the X1 credit card include the following options.

 Like the X1 credit card, applying for the Apple Card will have no impact on the applicant’s credit, though once approved, their activity will be reported to all three major credit bureaus.
 Moreover, cardholders earn up to 3% cash back on purchases on an unlimited basis.

-The Petal card gives cardholders the ability to build and manage credit, and applicant credit scores are not considered for approval.
-When applying for the card, Petal doesn’t just take the applicant’s credit score into account.
-The company uses banking history to create an instant cash score that may help applicants get approved for a better offer.
+The Petal card gives cardholders the ability to build and manage their credit.
+Applicants are not required to have a credit score in order to obtain approval.
+Petal doesn’t just take an applicant’s credit score, if they have one, into account.
+If you don’t have a credit score, the company will use your banking history to create what it calls a Cash Score, which may help you get approved for a better offer.

 The X1 credit card is a compelling option for high-income earners with a keen sense of self-control and strong debt management skills.